Guidance

 • helping novel, complex and high-risk activities succeed

-Your department may have extra internal controls that you must comply with as well.
-You should ask for advice from your departmental assurance teams for guidance and to find out if there are other requirements that your organisation wants you to meet.
+Your department should check the Cabinet Office Controls policy for information on other controls that you must comply with as well.
+You should ask for advice from your departmental assurance teams for guidance and to find out if there are other requirements or internal governance that your organisation wants you to meet as well.

 Pipelines